 Get FREE Estimates

-Herringbone is built from short rectangular planks set at a 90-degree stagger to create a repeating V shape that highlights wood grain and adds visual texture to living rooms, hallways, and dining areas.
-Glendale Elite Hardwood Flooring installs herringbone in oak and walnut most commonly, using tongue-and-groove solid or engineered hardwood for stability in rooms where humidity fluctuates.
+Herringbone is built from short rectangular planks set at a 90-degree stagger, forming a repeating V that highlights wood grain and adds texture to living rooms, hallways, and dining areas.
+Glendale Elite Hardwood Flooring most often installs herringbone in oak and walnut, since both have grain that gives the pattern its depth.

-Chevron takes a different approach than herringbone, with plank ends cut to an angle so pieces form continuous zigzag lines rather than the offset V of a standard herringbone layout.
-The result is a cleaner, more directional flow that lengthens a room visually and draws the eye forward, making it well-suited to entryways, formal dining rooms, and corridors in both single-family homes and commercial properties.
+Chevron takes a different tack than herringbone, cutting the plank ends to an angle so the pieces form continuous zigzag lines rather than the offset V of a standard herringbone layout.
+The result is a cleaner, more directional flow that lengthens a room and draws the eye forward, which suits entryways, formal dining rooms, and corridors in both single-family homes and commercial properties.

-Multi-species contrasts, decorative borders, and bespoke geometric combinations are all part of our mosaic offering, and the right finish paired with periodic upkeep keeps these floors visually striking and structurally sound for many years.
-Mosaic installations are best suited to formal rooms, hotel lobbies, and feature areas in commercial properties where the floor is meant to be noticed.
+Multi-species contrasts, decorative borders, and bespoke geometric combinations are all part of our mosaic work, and pairing a warm species against a darker frame is what gives these floors their depth.
+Mosaic suits formal rooms, hotel lobbies, and feature areas in commercial properties where the floor is meant to be noticed.

-Decorative block parquet uses repeating modules sized to fit the room grid and traffic patterns, with blocks available in standard 6, 9, and 12-inch square formats as well as custom-cut shapes for more complex layouts.
-Glendale Elite Hardwood Flooring specifies wood species, block size, and finish based on the contrast level and wear requirements of the space, recommending harder species and tighter joints for kitchens, hallways, and other high-traffic areas where the floor takes the most punishment.
+Decorative block parquet uses repeating modules sized to the room grid and traffic patterns, with blocks in standard 6, 9, and 12-inch squares as well as custom-cut shapes for more complex layouts.
+Glendale Elite Hardwood Flooring specifies the wood species, block size, and finish around the contrast level and wear demands of the space, and for kitchens, hallways, and other high-traffic areas that take the most punishment, we recommend harder species and tighter joints.

-A dry layout is completed first to test pattern alignment and border placement before any adhesive is applied, and our engineered plywood underlayment, paired with flexible adhesive, provides the dimensional stability that decorative block parquet needs to hold its geometry over time.
-In living areas and formal rooms, lighter inlays are available through our process to create focal points within the broader block field.
+Our team completes a dry layout first to test pattern alignment and border placement before any adhesive, and our engineered plywood underlayment, paired with flexible adhesive, gives decorative block parquet the dimensional stability it needs to hold its geometry over time.
+In living areas and formal rooms, lighter inlays are an option to create focal points within the broader block field.

-Signature parquet installations are developed for properties where the floor is the focal point of the room, and Glendale Elite Hardwood Flooring handles Versailles layouts, bespoke medallions, and geometric inlay bands positioned around fireplaces, stairwells, and entry features from design through final finish.
+Signature parquet is built for properties where the floor is the focal point of the room, and Glendale Elite Hardwood Flooring handles Versailles layouts, bespoke medallions, and geometric inlay bands set around fireplaces, stairwells, and entry features from design through final finish.

-Our team produces on-site templates for complex radius cuts and stair cut-ins, mills custom parquet pieces when standard profiles are not sufficient, and schedules sealing and finishing to match the species and pattern density of each specific design.
-Every signature project is documented with shop drawings and a maintenance plan, so our work retains its geometry and finish quality over time, and our refinishing options preserve inlays and edges for future updates without requiring the pattern to be rebuilt from scratch.
+Our team produces on-site templates for complex radius cuts and stair cut-ins, mills custom parquet pieces when standard profiles fall short, and schedules sealing and finishing to match the species and pattern density of each design.
+We document every signature project with shop drawings and a maintenance plan so the work holds its geometry and finish over time, and our refinishing options preserve inlays and edges for future updates without rebuilding the pattern from scratch.

 In Glendale, parquet materials run roughly $4 to $12 per square foot for common domestic woods, with labor and installation adding $3 to $10 per square foot depending on pattern complexity and the amount of subfloor preparation required.
 For a 300 square foot room with average material and pattern choices, total costs typically fall between $2,100 and $6,600.
 Complex patterns like Versailles or bespoke inlay work, exotic wood species, and significant subfloor repair all push that number higher, and Glendale Elite Hardwood Flooring provides itemized estimates after the site evaluation so you have a clear picture of what is driving the cost before any work is committed to.